-Multidimensional formats, including netCDF, GRIB, and HDF, are often used in the scientific community to store meteorological and oceanographic data such as temperature, humidity, wind speed, and direction.
-Data is normally stored as variables, where each variable is a multidimensional array that represents data captured at multiple times, and at multiple heights or pressures.
-The multidimensional mosaic dataset can be used to manage and process multidimensional data.
-See Creating a multidimensional mosaic dataset for step-by-step instructions.
+Multidimensional raster data is often used in the scientific community to store meteorological and oceanographic data such as temperature, humidity, wind speed, and direction.
+Data is normally stored as variables, where each variable is a multidimensional array that represents data captured at multiple times, and at multiple heights, depths or pressures.
+These data are often stored in NetCDF, HDF, or GRIB file formats, which are supported in ArcGIS Pro:

 - GRIB—General Regularly-distributed Information in Binary is a concise data format commonly used in meteorology to store historical and forecast weather data.
 The GRIB raster type allows you to add GRIB 1 and GRIB 2 data into a mosaic dataset.

 - HDF—Hierarchical Data Format is a format designed by the National Center for Supercomputing Applications (NCSA) to store scientific data.
 The HDF raster type allows you to add raster data stored in HDF5 or HDF4 into a mosaic dataset.
 Nonraster data stored in an HDF file is ignored by the HDF raster type.

 - NetCDF—Network Common Data Form is a file format for storing multidimensional data.
 See Fundamentals of NetCDF for more information.
 Currently, NetCDF raster types support Climate and Forecast (CF) and Cooperative Ocean/Atmosphere Research Data Service (COARDS) conventions.
 NetCDF files created using other conventions may work but are not supported.